DnD 5e - How to Play 0 - What is a Roleplaying Game?

 The Dungeon Master

 The Dungeon Master is called different things in different games: Dungeon Master, Storyteller, Keeper, Referee, etc. While the players control their own characters, the Dungeon Master controls everyone and everything else in the game.
 It is generally the Dungeon Master's job to provide the story of the game (Storyteller), and to be an impartial arbitrator of the rules (Referee).
-Because the Dungeon Master controls the game, they have final judgement on interpretation of the game's rules.
+Because the Dungeon Master controls the game, they have final judgment on interpretation of the game's rules.

 Because the Dungeon Master must be impartial, the Dungeon Master does not usually play a Player Character.
 Some Dungeon Masters choose to play a "GM PC", but this tends to cause a lot of problems at the table, and is strongly discouraged.